Skip to main content

 That's it.
 No exam, no study materials, no testing center.
 The $35 fee covers a 10-year license, and it applies to your entire immediate family (spouse, children, parents living in your household).
 Everyone in the family can transmit under your call sign.

-Important change: The FCC reduced the GMRS license fee from $70 to $35 in April 2024.
+Important change: The FCC reduced the GMRS license fee from $70 to $35 on April 19, 2022.
 If you see older articles quoting $70 or $85, they're outdated.
+Full walkthrough in our GMRS license guide.

 What you get: 30 GMRS channels on UHF frequencies (462/467 MHz), with 8 channels shared with FRS.
 You can use up to 50 watts on certain channels (repeater input channels) and up to 5 watts on the FRS-shared channels.
 Most handheld GMRS radios operate at 1 to 5 watts; mobile/base stations can push higher.